k8spin/prometheus-multi-tenant-proxy/README.md

 By itself, it does not provide any multi-tenant mechanism.
 So, if you have untrusted tenants, you have to ensure a tenant uses its labels and does not use any other tenants' value.

+The proxy also supports Amazon Managed Service for Prometheus.

 ### Requirements

 To use this project, place the proxy in front of your [Prometheus server](https://github.com/prometheus/prometheus)